sha314/cython-example/02.Functions_arguments/README.md

 5. function with argument as pointer
 6. function returns a pointer
 7. function with argument as reference
 8. function with std::vector argument.
-One dimensional.
+One dimensional. done
 9. function with std::vector argument.
-Two dimensional.
+Two dimensional. done
 10. function with std::vector argument.
 Multi-dimensional.